Aha Moments: Who Needs Them?

-Like Einstein imagining what it would be like to look out the window while travelling at the speed of light, yet few of us aspire to that level.
+Like Einstein imagining what it would be like to look out the window while travelling at the speed of light.

 Seek out alternative points of view and encourage your peers and others to challenge your thinking.
 Listen to your critics as well as our fans.
 Feed those new pathways.

 Mix it up a bit.
-We tend to keep our knowledge in separate boxes like we do with our budgets.
+We tend to keep our knowledge in separate boxes.
 How about, whatever the problem, we put all the subjects in one big box, shake it about a bit and spill it all out together.

 I love doing this with people.
 Mixing people from very different types of business together getting them to listen to each other, so often the "aha moments" pop out straight away as they identify ways they can help each other.

 Revise what you already know in both senses of the word.
 Go back and explore what you have already learned as it's amazing how much we forget to apply.